Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/agent-variables.md

 CENTRAL_AUTH_PUBLICKEY=<path>/to/public_key.pem
 CENTRAL_ORGANIZATIONID=TheOrganizationIDfromEnterpriseMarketplace
 CENTRAL_ENVIRONMENT=EnterpriseMarketplaceEnvironmentName
+#
+#Reporting Traffic to Consumer Insights
+#
+# enable the gRPC communication with Amplify platform.
+Be sure the http/2 connectivity is allowed to cross your firewall/proxy if any.
+CENTRAL_GRPC_ENABLED=true
+# activate the Marketplace provisioning feature
+AGENTFEATURES_MARKETPLACEPROVISIONING=true
+# enable to store a cache locally when agent is stopped.
+It enables the agent to resume his treatment from where it left when restarting.
+AGENTFEATURES_PERSISTCACHE=true
+# enable to add sampling based on consumer and subscription information so each consumer can see a certain percentage of the traffic
+TRACEABILITY_PER_SUBSCRIPTION=true
 ```

 If you are either struggling with a variable value or want to benefit from the advanced agents features (API filtering / SSL security / proxy access / logging), the following section describes the variables the agents (Discovery / Traceability) rely on.